ellisonbg/py4science/book/whirlwind_tour.rst

 varied than floating point numbers, composed of strings, dates, integers, complex numbers, and more, and is scattered across filesystems, databases, and the internet.
-Python, with its "batteries included" philosophy, is fulll equipped to work with that data.
+Python, with its "batteries included" philosophy, is fully equipped to work with that data.

-A nice example of the kind of data you see in real-world application is daily stock price data, wit it's mix of dates, floating point numbers and integers.
+A nice example of the kind of data you see in real-world application is daily stock price data, with it's mix of dates, floating point numbers and integers.
 Take a look at the "Yahoo Finance" `historical price data <http://finance.yahoo.com/q/hp?s=CROX>`_ for the Crocs company (ticker CROX).
 At the bottom of this page, there is a "Download to Spreadsheet" to download the CSV file to your computer;
-this works fine for one or two stocks, but if you want to analyze hunderds, or automate daily analysis, you will need to be able to fetch this data automatically from your Python program.
+this works fine for one or two stocks, but if you want to analyze hundreds, or automate daily analysis, you will need to be able to fetch this data automatically from your Python program.
 Using the built-in `urllib <http://docs.python.org/library/urllib.html>`_ library for working with internet data, it's easy.
 The function